-This is probably the happiest day of the year for all the children living in Mexico and in other countries of the world will be the next 6th of January because we will have the Three Kings’ Day Celebration.
+The 6th of January will probably be the happiest day of the year for all the children living in Mexico (and possibly in other countries of the world) – because on that day we have the Three Kings’ Day Celebration.

 How this Mexican Celebration is Celebrated

-Each year millions of children write a letter asking for toys and presents to the Three Kings: Melchior, Caspar, and Balthazar.
+Each year millions of children in Mexico write letters asking for toys and presents to the Three Kings: Melchior, Caspar, and Balthazar.

-The children write the letter with emotion and hope confirming that they have been behaving well during the whole year, and they ask for some presents that they would like to see on the morning of the 6th of January.
+The children write the letters with emotion and hope, confirming that they have been behaving well during the whole year, and asking for some presents that they would like to receive on the morning of the 6th of January.

-It is said that each child may ask for a total of 3 presents (1 present for each king), but obviously there are a lot of children that take an advantage of the opportunity and write a list of 50 toys.
+It is said that each child may ask for a total of 3 presents (1 present from each king), but obviously there are a lot of children that take an advantage of the opportunity and prepare a list of around 50 toys.

-On the 5th of January, the children need to write 2 letters – one of these letters will be sent to the sky with the help of a balloon full of helium (if the letter is too heavy because of all the toys the children asked, the balloon may go slower).
+On the 5th of January, the children need to write the letter in 2 copies – one of them will be sent to the sky, attached to a balloon full of helium (if the letter is too heavy because of all the toys the children asked for, it may go slower…).

-It is recommended to throw the balloon in an open space, free of trees or buildings, because sometimes the balloon can be stuck and the Reyes Magos would never receive the letter, which means no gifts for the child.
+It is recommended to throw the balloon in an open space, free of trees or buildings, because otherwise it can get stuck and the Reyes Magos (Three Kings) will never receive the letter, which means no gifts for the child.

-The other letter (it needs to have the same content that the letter sent to the sky) has to be placed in a shoe on the night of the 5th of January; the shoe has to be clean to make sure that a Rey Mago doesn’t faint when he smells the exotic scent of the shoe.
+The other copy of the letter has to be placed in a shoe on the night of the 5th of January; the shoe has to be clean to make sure that a Rey Mago doesn’t faint when he smells the exotic scent of the shoe.

 The night of 5th of January